 Messaging System Administration

-Aarisha's Messaging System Administration service will cover the mail and messaging servers and the clients at client organization.
+Aarisha's Messaging System Administration service will cover the mail and messaging servers and clients at client organization.
 Administration of mail servers at all locations.
 Updating the server software by applying patches/updates.
 User account management - Creation, updation, deletion and maintenance of user accounts as per client organization directions and policy.

 This overview contains a variety of topics that relate to initial and ongoing administration of Server Messaging.